Ghaida Fatany gives us insight into what mystery shopping is all about and how she got into this field.

 Tell us about what you do.

 I am and always will be a market researcher; helping clients by arming them with the knowledge they need to achieve their goals (increase sales, understand the market, improve service or even know how people perceive them).
 We are the voice of the public communicated to companies and governments.
-After 17 years of experience in social and market research, in 2013 Research Corner was established, with two brands under its umbrella, InLight Consultancy focusing on Social and Market Research consultancy and WeCritique specializing in Mystery Shopping.
+After 17 years of experience in social and market research, in 2013 Research Corner was established, with two brands under its umbrella, InLight Consultancy focusing on Social and Market Research consultancy, and WeCritique specializing in Mystery Shopping.

 What exactly is mystery shopping?

 Although mystery shopping has been around for more than 70 years, many people have never heard of this type of service.
-Mystery shopping is an area of work which is rapidly growing in popularity for organizations.
+Mystery shopping is an area of work that is rapidly growing in popularity for organizations.

-All visit data/information is then gathered, analyzed and reported back to the client with a plan or recommendations on improving and/or maintaining their performance.
+All visit data/information is then gathered, analyzed, and reported back to the client with a plan or recommendations on improving and/or maintaining their performance.

 How did Research Corner (WeCritique and Inlight Consultancy) come about?

 Market research has always been my passion.
-I started my career at Savola research unit then joined Synovate International for 14 years (a UK based research firm).
+I started my career at the Savola research unit then joined Synovate International for 14 years (a UK-based research firm).
 In 2013, I decided to go solo and open my own entity after identifying specific market gaps.
-Mystery Shopping can work for any business, it’s a strong tool used to assist clients improve their business in various ways.
+Mystery Shopping can work for any business, it’s a strong tool used to assist clients to improve their business in various ways.
 The consumer is becoming more and more demanding and there is higher competition in all fields of sales increasing by the day.

 “As a Saudi, I aim to promote the importance of market research in our society from small business to government entities to improve and upgrade the services and offerings around us.” – Ghaida Fatany